Fields of Research in Political Science and Sociology

 In recent years, the deterioration of the working and living conditions of immigrants and ethnic minorities in Western Democracies has been the cause of immigrant mobilizations and political claims throughout Europe and North America.
 Several recent interrelated shifts have contributed to these mobilizations, including more restrictive immigration and citizenship laws, the rise of nativist discourses and criminalization of immigrant groups, as well as the restructuration of the labor market.
 Looking at these developments, my research is organized around two central questions: What are the conditions for political activism and right claims of stigmatized immigrants and ethnic minorities in hostile environments?
 How do the counter-narratives they promote reshape public debates on what it means to live in pluralistic societies?
 Drawing on migration and citizenship theories, ethnic and racial studies, as well social movement theories, urban politics, and post-colonial theories, my research examines the root causes of the political claims of immigrant and ethnic minorities, and unveils the conditions that allow stigmatized groups to promote their own incorporation in receiving societies through their struggles for greater rights.

-Forthcoming 2018.
-Immigrant Activism and Native-Born Allies: Coalitions, Conflicts and Racialization in Hostile Environments (Book contract with Routledge)
+Cappiali, Teresa.
+Forthcoming 2020.
+Reframing Resistance: Coalitions, Conflicts, and Racialization in Hostile Environments (Book contract with Routledge)

 My forthcoming book brings to light how alliances between activists of immigrant background and non-state actors shape the political incorporation of immigrant and ethnic minorities in a hostile Italian national environment.
 Because cities are where de facto incorporation takes place, my study compares four cities with different political orientations and configurations of power in Northern Italy, in the period between 1998 and 2013.
 Based on fieldwork in Italy in 2013 and 2014, including nearly 120 in-depth interviews (60 with activists of migrant background), archival research, and participant observation of more than 80 key events and meetings, my study accounts for the key factors that account for differences in forms of civic and political participation by activists of migrant background in the four cities.
 Using social movement theory to extend the concept of political opportunity structure to migration theories, my study allows me to move beyond the dichotomy structure/agency, and to look at the role of interaction and conflicts among multiple actors.
 By considering migrant activists as relevant political players, I break with the idea that immigrants are outsiders and passive subjects, and look at their key role in shaping the local arena.